Hari Singh Nalwa: Panjtaar defeated (1836)

-The defeat of the Khyberis sent shock waves through the Afghans.
 Hari Singh Nalwa accompanied by Kanwar Sher Singh, now proceeded towards the Yusafzai strongholds, north-east of Peshawar, which had withheld tribute for three years.
 The Sikhs defeated the Yusafzais, with their chief, Fateh Khan of Panjtar, losing his territory.
 It was reported that 15,000 mulkia fled before the Sikhs, many being killed and the remaining taking refuge in the hills.
 After burning and levelling Panjtar to the ground, Hari Singh returned to Peshawar realising all the arrears of revenue.
 Fateh Khan was obliged to sign an agreement to pay tribute on which condition Panjtar was released.
 When news of the conquest of Panjtar reached the Court of Lahore, a display of fireworks was proposed.